Grimes Arcade Building

-In the 1960’s a record department was set up selling popular records via dedicated “listening” booths.
+In the 1960’s a record department was set up selling popular records via dedicated “listening” booths in the basement

-The business was subsequently purchased by Dawson’s, who relocated to Hallgate in the 1970’s, thereby ending the Arcades over a hundred years of involvement in the Wigan music scene.
+The business was subsequently purchased by Dawson’s, who relocated to Hallgate in the late 1970’s or early 1980's, thereby ending the Arcades over a hundred years of involvement in the Wigan music scene.

 Other Occupants of The Arcade – 1950’s